Taliban fighters capture Mazar-e-Sharif, Afghanistan's 4th largest city

 The U.S. invaded shortly after the Sept.
 11 attacks, which al-Qaida planned and carried out while being sheltered by Taliban.
 After rapidly ousting the Taliban, the U.S. shifted toward nation-building, hoping to create a modern Afghan state after decades of war and unrest.

-Earlier this year, President Joe Biden announced a timeline for the withdrawal of all U.S. troops by the end of August, pledging to end America's longest war.
+Earlier this year, Biden announced a timeline for the withdrawal of all U.S. troops by the end of August.
 His predecessor, President Donald Trump, had reached an agreement with the Taliban to pave the way for a U.S. pullout.

 Biden's announcement set the latest offensive in motion.
 The Taliban, who have long controlled large parts of the Afghan countryside, moved quickly to seize provincial capitals, border crossings and other key infrastructure.

-"The security situation in the city is getting worse," said Kawa Basharat, a resident in Mazar-e-Sharif.
+"The security situation in the city is getting worse," said Kawa Basharat, a resident in Mazar-e-Sharif, hours before the city fell.
 "I want peace and stability; the fighting should be stopped."

 Advertisement